Border Crossing Slovenia Croatia

 Croatia

-Vignette Requirement (or Not?)
+Vignette Requirement (or not?)

 Distance-Based Toll

 Furthermore, the introduction of a digital toll system with an e-vignette or toll box for barrier-free payment is planned for 2026.
+Further information can be found in our article on the toll in Croatia.

 Michelle Albrecht